McLovin-RSPS/gyazo-unlimited-backupper/README.md

 ## Note

-Make sure you have a valid Gyazo session cookie to use the script.
+* Make sure you have a valid Gyazo session cookie to use the script.
+* The script will create a `media` directory to store the downloaded media.
+* The script will also create a `metadata.txt` file to store the metadata for each downloaded image.
+* The script will also create a `log.txt` file to log the download progress and any errors that occur.